-The Administrative Enabling Team oversees the administrative, financial, personnel, communications, stewardship, and trustee functions of the Presbytery.
+The Administrative Enabling Team supports Trinity Presbytery by overseeing the administrative, financial, personnel, communications, stewardship, strategic planning, and trustee functions of the Presbytery.
 It also coordinates relationships between the Presbytery and the institutions supported by it, the councils over which the Presbytery has jurisdiction and all other councils unless otherwise specified in the Manual of Administrative Operations.

-The Mission and Evangelism Team has two major areas of focus: (1) Building up Congregations and (2) Combined Mission Participation.
-It facilitates the delivery of services to new worshiping communities and local congregations to help them become communities of faith, hope, love, witness, and service, so that those who do not know Jesus might come to know, love and serve him, and so that those who do know Jesus might come to love him more intimately and serve him more faithfully.
-In addition, it seeks to form mission partnerships between our new worshiping communities and member congregations to execute local, national and global mission opportunities, so that our new worshiping communities and congregations are meeting the needs of people across the streets and across the seas.
+The Mission and Evangelism Team supports Trinity Presbytery by: (1) Building Congregational Vitality and (2) Combined Mission Participation.
+It facilitates the delivery of services to new worshiping communities and local congregations in order to help them become communities of faith, hope, love, witness, and service, so that those who do not know Jesus might come to know, love and serve him, and so that those who do know Jesus might come to love him more intimately and serve him more faithfully.
+It seeks to form mission partnerships between our new worshiping communities and member congregations to execute local, national and global mission opportunities, so that our new worshiping communities and congregations are meeting the needs of people not just across the seas but also across the street.